 Canadian filmmaker Brett Story was recently awarded the inaugural New Visions Award from Canada’s DOC Institute, who wrote of her, “Watching Story’s socially engaged but visually driven work provides ample evidence that she was an obvious choice for the award, given to an emerging professional filmmaker who demonstrates a keen artistic sensibility and potential to lead the next generation of doc-makers.”
-Story thinks outside the box in her filmmaking, as evident in her new film The Prison in Twelve Landscapes (on Independent Lens on PBS May 8; check local listings), which is a film about prisons in which we never actually go inside a prison.
+Story thinks outside the box in her filmmaking, as evident in her film The Prison in Twelve Landscapes, which is a film about prisons in which we never actually go inside a prison.
 But the long tentacles of the American prison system is in every moment of this poetic but quietly powerful film.

 “Ms. Story’s unconventional approach provokes responses that a traditional facts-and-figures discussion might not,” wrote Jeannette Catsoulis in The New York Times.
 “Yet the film’s formal abstraction, far from creating emotional distance, is unexpectedly moving.
 Bracketed by scenes from the overnight bus that takes prisoners’ families from Manhattan to the Attica Correctional Facility in upstate New York, the movie highlights racial bias with a precision that’s all the more potent for being refracted.”

 Story talked to us about her approach to this film, the similarities and differences between American and Canadian prison systems, and “the slow violence that prisons inflict on the people and communities impacted by incarceration.”

 Why did you make this film?